Bangor International Airport: 21st century

 In 2014, Bangor International started a $10 million modernization of the main terminal's first floor.
 Construction was slated for completion in spring 2016.

 Most regular flights out of Bangor are connections to relatively close destinations.
 Other kinds of service include World Airways charter flights to cities in or outside the U.S. Most World Airways flights used the Douglas DC-10 until it was replaced with McDonnell-Douglas MD-11s, which generally operate from the mostly unused International Terminal next to the busy domestic terminal.

 British Airways sometimes brings charter flights from London–Heathrow on Boeing 747s or other aircraft.

 North American Airlines, operated by Global Aviation Holdings, Inc., frequently used Bangor International to transport U.S. troops on Boeing 767-300ERs to Europe.
 The airline since went bankrupt.

 On July 8, 2010, ten captured Russian spies (members of the "Illegals Program"), were deported on a government-chartered jet that took off from New York's LaGuardia Airport bound for Vienna International Airport, with a stop in Bangor for fuel.

-Delta Air Lines, the airports largest carrier saw a 33% decline in passengers in May 2011.
+Delta Air Lines, the airport's largest carrier, saw a 33% decline in passengers in May 2011.

 Between 2010 to 2015, an average of about 470,000 passengers boarded at the airport each year.

 In 2024, the airport announced a $45 million runway repair project with an estimated completion time of two years, and allocated an additional $14.2 million for upgrades to the post-security terminal areas.